DON’T leave your animal at the shelter in the dead of night

 DO try to place your pet with a trusted family member or friend

 one who you are confident will love and care for your pet properly and will keep you informed of its welfare.
 Be sure the friend or relative understands the commitment of time and resources your pet requires and that they would like the pet because it will be a good fit for their home.
 Shelters receive many pets from people who knew the previous owners and wanted to help them by taking in a pet, but who did so without realizing the efforts involved in keeping the animal.

-DO bring your pet to the NH Humane Society if you have exhausted all other possibilities
+DO contact New Hampshire Humane Society if you have exhausted all other possibilities

 Many people are afraid that if they bring a pet here, it will automatically be euthanized, either right away or after a certain number of days.
 There are cases where animals must be euthanized--usually due to age, health or temperament--but this is done on a case-by-case basis.
 Please feel free to ask us any questions, ideally before you bring the animal to us.

 We are a limited admission shelter, so we have finite space available.
 In order to ensure we have an appropriate space to humanely house your surrendered pet; all surrender requests must be coordinated with our Shelter Manager.